 St Helena, Ascension, Tristan da Cunha profiles

-St Helena and its dependencies - Ascension Island and Tristan da Cunha - are remote islands about midway between Africa and South America in the South Atlantic Ocean.
+St Helena, Ascension Island and Tristan da Cunha are remote islands about midway between Africa and South America in the South Atlantic Ocean.

 Though far from each other, they form a single territorial grouping under the sovereignty of the British Crown.
 Apart from Ascension, the islands are only accessible by sea.